Handsome exterior design; thoughtful interior design; top-notch safety equipment

 |Maintenance||3 Years/36,000 Miles|

-2019 BMW X5 -- The driver's choice, but not too firm.
-Comes with diesel and plug-in hybrid alternatives.
-An all-new generation debuts for 2019 with optional third-row seating.
+2018 BMW X5 -- The driver's choice, but not too firm.
+Comes with diesel and plug-in hybrid options.

-2019 Mercedes-Benz GLE-Class -- A plug-in hybrid is available.
-Seating for five and classy enough to wear its famed badge.
-An all-new generation debuts for the 2020 model year, offering a third seating row.
+2018 Mercedes-Benz GLE-Class -- A plug-in hybrid is available.
+Seating for five.
+Classy enough to wear its famed badge, though.

-2019 Lexus RX -- Well built and a big seller.
+2018 Lexus RX -- Well-built and a big seller.
 The looks might deter some buyers.
 The unremarkable driving experience might put off others.
 A hybrid version is available.
 Seats five.

 2018 Land Rover Range Rover Sport -- Has much of its bigger sibling's plushness in a more accessible package.
 Seats five.